Originally published August 17, 2021

 The evidence for combination treatments

 There's a lot of information in this table, so here's some guidance on how to read it.
 Essentially we're saving you the time of reading these five papers by collating all of the main findings in one place!
-This table shows the four currently published papers of 12 months or longer duration on atropine plus orthokeratology.4,10-12 There are no other longitudinal studies published on atropine plus other optical treatments, but one underway on atropine plus the CooperVision centre distance multifocal with +2.50 Add,13 which is shown in the final column.
+This table shows the four currently published papers of 12 months or longer duration on atropine plus orthokeratology.4,10-12 There are no other longitudinal studies published on atropine plus other optical treatments, aside from one on atropine plus the CooperVision centre distance multifocal with +2.50 Add,13 which is shown in the final column.
+The results were published in February 2022 showing no significant effect of the combination - see the highlighted text under the table.

 What about side effects?